karthikachery/SOSC_Competitive_Programming/README.md

 # SOSC Competitive Programming Challenge.

-Problem definition

-Write a menudriven program with following options

-Var1--Take a input as number and choice
+**Competitive Programming**

+Write a single program, with menu to perform the following.
+Only two input variables will be allowed
+• var1- Input Number
+• var2- Choose the option from the menu

  1.Find if the number is Prime Number
  2.Find if the number is square Number